taruti/zhlookup/README.md

-# Zhlookup - Utility to grep CC-CEDICT dictionary in go
+# Zhlookup - Utility to grep CC-CEDICT dictionary

 Put (a link to) CC-CEDICT to `${HOME}/.zhlookup.dict`.